Batecitch History, Family Crest & Coats of Arms

 The surname Batecitch was first found in Worcestershire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Early History of the Batecitch family

-Another 121 words (9 lines of text) covering the years 1790, 1622, 1698, 1668 and 1814 are included under the topic Early Batecitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batecitch research.
+Another 61 words (4 lines of text) covering the years 1790, 1622, 1698, 1668 and 1814 are included under the topic Early Batecitch History in all our PDF Extended History products and printed products wherever possible.

 Batecitch Spelling Variations